M-Skut/kl05z-devboard-demo/README.md

 # KL-05 DevBoard Demo project with simple HAL

+## Hardware
+To make development of advanced microcontroller projects simple, the DevBoard is equipped with following features:
+- SD Card slot
+- 6-button keypad connected as analog input
+- stylophone-like keyboard as analog input
+- PMOD Interface Type 2 (SPI)
+- MikroBus Connector
+- 3x WS2812B addressable RGB LEDs
+- connector for Nokia 5510 display board
+- buzzer
+- fused 3V3 and 5V lines
+- connector for Adafruit ALS-PT19 Analog Light Sensor Breakout
+- connector for 16x2 LCD with I2C adapter
+- 25LCxxx SPI Flash
+- 2x 24Cxx I2C Flash
+- RTC clock with battery based on PCF8563 RTC IC with I2C interface
+- LM75 I2C temperature sensor

+## Some photos of the hardware

+#### Hardware revision history
+Rev. 1:
+- first revision of hardware
+Rev. 2:
+- fix for analog keypad (wrong placement of current mirror)
+- addition of current-limiting resistor for buzzer
+- addition of optional fuses for 3V3 and 5V lines
+Rev. 2.1:
+- fix for 3V3 fuse
+- fix for some silkscreen areas

 ## Environment
 To develop this demonstration project, following set of tools and programs was used:
 - [Visual Studio Code](https://code.visualstudio.com/) with plugins: